mimoduo/mimogear/docs/javascript/sail.md

 # Sail

 A sail is a slideshow of elements that allows the user to cycle through sets of content.
-It works based on a series of controllable active classes.

 ## Quick Use